VACULOGIC QS-7 ONLINE

 Be sure to SAVE an edited Play List as a .run if you want it retained in the new configuration.

-Click on the "View History" tab.
-This informational feature keeps a record for you of the date, name and elapsed time of past runs.
+This feature keeps a record for you of the date, name, and elapsed time of past runs.
 You can delete specific entries by double-clicking them to select, then pressing delete.
-You can clear the history by clicking “Delete All”.
+You can clear the entire history by clicking “Delete All”.

 International User Power Note: